 When something puts the jaw joints out of alignment, affecting the position and movement of the lower jaw, discomfort and pain can become severe and chronic.
-The jaw muscles become strained and when you think of how many times we open and close the mouth each day for eating, talking, laughing, yawning etc., it is not surprising that inflammation would develop.
+The jaw muscles become strained: When you think of how many times we open and close the mouth each day for eating, talking, laughing, yawning, etc., it is not surprising that inflammation would develop.

-TMD can be caused suddenly by an accident or injury, such as an auto accident that delivers a blow to the side of the head; or gradually by misaligned teeth preventing the lower jaw from closing comfortably, or by a tooth grinding or jaw clenching habit that may be continued even in sleep.
+TMD can be caused suddenly by an accident or injury, such as an auto accident that delivers a blow to the side of the head, or gradually by misaligned teeth preventing the lower jaw from closing comfortably.
+A tooth grinding or jaw clenching habit continued in sleep can also be a cause.

 When the jaw joint is misaligned, the result is malocclusion (a misaligned bite) which can cause extreme pain and discomfort – not just in the jaw itself but in the entire face and head, the neck, and the shoulders.
 Typical symptoms of TMD that are often misdiagnosed include:

 - Tinnitus (ringing in the ears)